Skip to content

 If you are unsure whether we could make you an offer or you have any questions, just get in touch with our admissions team who will be able to advise you.

-48 UCAS tariff points, DD at A levels, PPP at BTEC or a Pass in your T Level.
+Typical offers 48 UCAS tariff points, EE at A levels or a PP in a BTEC Diploma.

 To apply for the integrated foundation year degree, select the ‘With foundation year’ option from the study types listed at the top of this page before clicking ‘Apply’.